openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_lm_1b_From_Tensorflow.md

 It helps the model to remember the context of the words that it takes as input.

-## Converting TensorFlow Language Model on One Billion Word Benchmark to IR
+## Converting a TensorFlow Language Model on One Billion Word Benchmark to IR

 Model Optimizer assumes that output model is for inference only.
 Therefore, you should cut those variables off and resolve keeping cell and hidden states on application level.